A Geometric Approach of Gradient Descent Algorithms in Linear Neural Networks: System Model and Main Results

 with lower order terms upper and lower bounded, thanks to the induction hypothesis, by $Q(\Vert W_{H+1}\Vert_F^2)$ and $-P(\Vert W_{H+1}\Vert_F^2)$, respectively, for some polynomials $P,Q$ of degree $H$ with nonnegative coefficients.
 We then similarly proceed by replacing the term $(W_3W_{3}^\T)^3$ by $(W_4^\T W_{4}-C_3)^3$ and so on, so as to end up with the following estimate

 for some polynomials $P,Q$ of degree $H$ with nonnegative coefficients.
-Recall that, for $k,l$ positive integers, there exists a positive constant $C_0<1$ only depending on $k,l$ such that for every $k\times k$ nonnegative symmetric matrix $S$, one has
+Recall that, for $k,l$ positive integers, there exists a positive constant $\gamma_0<1$ only depending on $k,l$ such that for every $k\times k$ nonnegative symmetric matrix $S$, one has

-(Indeed, it is enough to see that for diagonal matrices with non negative coefficients.)
-This concludes the proof of the lemma. \end{proof} With Lemma~\ref{lem:est-conv}, we are in position to introduce the main result of this section on the global convergence of every gradient descent trajectory to a critical point. \begin{Proposition}[Global Convergence of GDD to Critical Points] Let $(X,Y)$ be a data-target pair such that $m \ge d_x \ge d_y$.
-Then, every trajectory of the corresponding gradient flow described by Definition~\ref{def:GDD} converges to a critical point as $t \to \infty$, at rate at least of $t^{-\alpha}$, for some fixed $\alpha > 0$ only depending on the dimension of the problem. \end{Proposition} \begin{proof} With Lojasiewicz’s theorem, we are left to prove that each trajectory of \eqref{eq:deep-linear-gradient} remains in a compact set.
-Taking into account \eqref{eq:inv-W}, it is enough to prove that $\Vert W_{H+1}\Vert_F$ is bounded.
-To this end, denoting $g:=\Vert W_{H+1}\Vert_F^2 = \tr(W_{H+1}W_{H+1}^\T)$ and considering its time derivative, one gets, after computations similar to those performed in the proof of Lemma~\ref{lem:est-conv} that
+(Indeed, it is enough to see that for diagonal matrices with non negative coefficients and apply H\"older's inequality.)
+This concludes the proof of the lemma. \end{proof}

+With Lemma~\ref{lem:est-conv}, we are in position to introduce the main result of this section on the global convergence of every gradient descent trajectory to a critical point. \begin{proposition}[Global Convergence of GDD to Critical Points] Let $(X,Y)$ be a data-target pair.
+Then, every trajectory of the corresponding gradient flow described by Definition~\ref{def:GDD} converges to a critical point. \end{proposition}